ZivaVatra/flac2all/README.md

 ```
 At this point encoding will start, and both the worker and master program will output data indicating the current progress.
 The worker programs will output only what they have processed, and the master will output an aggregate of the nodes.

 As you can see, we effectively bind the two machines into an 18 core system.
-There is no upper bound to the number of worker threads you can attach to a master program, although if you use a central storage system (like I am doing), you will eventuall hit IO limits of the storage (in my example, when I added more machines to make it a 26 thread system, the file server was unable to supply data fast enough to feed all the encoding threads).
+There is no upper bound to the number of worker threads you can attach to a master program, although if you use a central storage system (like I am doing), you will eventually hit IO limits of the storage (in my example, when I added more machines to make it a 26 thread system, the file server was unable to supply data fast enough to feed all the encoding threads).

 As a rule, the number of workers printed by the master should match the total number spawned on the nodes.
 If it doesn't then something went wrong.
 This system needs a reliable network to function well.